Advance Nursing Admissions Overview

 - Complete prerequisites.
 Students are required to take a series of courses with grade of “C” or higher.

 - Live in the area.
-Students must reside in southern WI or Northern IL area or be willing to relocate.
+Students must reside in the Milwaukee area, southern WI, or Northern IL or be willing to relocate.

 Because deadlines may vary slightly from year to year, be sure to ask your admissions adviser for the exact application deadline associated with your desired program start.
 We do not review any application that is not complete by the specified deadline, with the exception of any prerequisite courses a student is actively enrolled in.